gdorelo/simple_shell/README.md

 </p>

 ## SIMPLE_SHELL 🐚
-A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Holberton School.
+Simple UNIX command interpreter built as the final project of the first trimester at Holberton School.

 ### Installation